yumc-afk/SkyRL/skyrl-train/docs/examples/new_env.rst

         }
         examples.append(data)

-See :doc:`../datasets/dataset-preparation` for more details on the required dataset format and how to prepare your own dataset.
+See the doc on :doc:`../datasets/dataset-preparation` for more details on the required dataset format and how to prepare your own dataset.

 Now we can generate the datsaet: